Latin Leopolis, The City of the Lion

 Coming back to one of our less visited countries in Europe, Ukraine, also one of the biggest with so much to see and so much to offer.
-While we had a great time visiting the capital Kiev back in 2010, it was about time to come to the beautiful UNESCO World Heritage Site listed city of Lviv.
+While we had a great time visiting the capital Kiev in other trips, it was about time to come to the beautiful UNESCO World Heritage Site listed city of Lviv.
 The most historical of any in the country and with such an incredible vast amount of old buildings, churches, palaces and monuments all over the city; many of which already perfectly restored to their former glory with many on the way.
 In this city you can still strongly feel its Soviet past with areas where it seems time stood still, but it is changing and redeveloping rapidly itself to become the next new major tourist spot in Eastern Europe.

 The city’s potential is unquestionable.
 Through its history of invasions and different empires taking over this region it kept gaining strength and importance, and survived almost intact the Soviet invasion and both World Wars, unlike majority of its neighbours, or even Kiev that was severely destroyed to rubble.